griendt/gd6/docs/docs/phases/2_construction.md

     These limitations are in place to ensure that players without HQs can still play and compete, but not at an advantage.

+## Promoting units

+At the expense of `3` Influence Points, you may promote an *Army* unit to a *Cavalry* or a *Heavy* unit.

+These units have separate colours on the map (brown for Cavalry, yellow for Heavy).

+!!! warning
+    * You may not promote units that were spawned in the same turn.
+    * Once promoted, units cannot be demoted or converted to other types.

+For a more in-depth explanation of how Cavalry and Heavy units work compared to Armies, see the [Unit types](4_movement.md/#unit-types) section.

 ## Building other constructs

 Each of the below constructs can be built on a land territory that: